Nourish - What’s the Scoop on: Reishi Mushrooms

 No. 4 – Rich in Antioxidants

 Reishi is a great source of antioxidants which is where it gets its delightful nickname “the mushroom of immortality”.
-And although they won’t actually make you live forever, they do contain a good whack of antioxidant properties that can help reduce premature ageing and even the risk of disease.
+And although they won’t actually make you live forever, they do contain a good whack of antioxidant properties that help reduce premature ageing and even the risk of disease.

 Antioxidants are compounds found in food that stop or delay damage to the cells caused by oxidants.
 These oxidants are free radicals found in the environment, and come from things like cigarette smoke, pollution, stress etc. or from normal metabolism in the body.